scottcorgan/angular-linkify/README.md

-Include `angular-linkify.min.js` in your apiNG application
+Include `angular-linkify.min.js` in your angular application

 ```html
 <!-- when using bower -->